likebike/go--/README.txt

     GOPATH=/path/to/your/GoPathDir go--/bin/go get github.com/bouk/monkey

     # We also have a copy of the monkey-patch library which matches our version of Go-- in case something changes or breaks.
-    # It is located in the 'upstream' branch.
-You'd install it like this:
+    # You'd install it like this:
     #
     #   cd go--
-    #   git checkout upstream
     #   GOPATH=$(go env GOPATH)
     #   mkdir -p $GOPATH/src/github.com/bouk
     #   mv monkey $GOPATH/src/github.com/bouk/